-Thus, if you find yourself at Stockholm, get hearty meal and head to Skansen, the super-old open air museum and zoo that’s been at the centre of Swedish new year celebrations since 1895 (the Djurgården island it’s located on is pretty nifty by itself).
+Thus, if you find yourself in Stockholm, get a hearty meal and head to Skansen, the super-old open-air museum and zoo that’s been at the center of Swedish new year celebrations since 1895 (the Djurgården island it’s located on is pretty nifty by itself).
 A Swede of some renown will read Tennyson’s poem “Ring Out, Wild Bell” and fireworks will light the sky.
 You are then welcome to go party and dance to songs about boats named Anna.

 However, if you like your Scandinavian countries pint-sized instead, head over to Iceland.
 Did you know that Reykjavik gets only about 4 hours of sunlight on December 31st?
 This makes the spot favorite of all vampires while the Icelanders themselves become more than happy to reintroduce some light via fireworks and, well, fires.

 That’s right, communities will light bonfires and take care of the fireworks because there are no official ones.
 Find a spot near Perlan or Landakotskirkja church for the best views.
 That, or you can go to the great outdoors and see if the Northern Lights haven’t been drowned out by all the pyrotechnics.
 Maybe you could go to Diamond Beach and enjoy its black sand as well as shimmering glaciers?